 You wanna know how expensive is Eat The Frog?
 Here is the price breakdown of current membership prices.

-As you can see, Eat The Frog Fitness is a great alternative for people who are looking for something different than a regular gym.
-Plus, this type of workout is equally effective as traditional training.
+- Eat The Frog Fitness is a great alternative for people who are looking for something different than a regular gym.